 Rashidi Ellis and

-The circumstances surrounding the matchup is different now.
-Ellis isn’t undefeated but he is on a two-fight win streak.
-Ennis (34-0, 30 KOs) still has a shiny 0 in the loss column, but more importantly, unlike in 2023, he’s bringing hardware to the table.
+The circumstances surrounding the matchup are different now.
+Ellis isn’t undefeated, but he is on a two-fight win streak.
+Unlike in 2023, Ennis (34-0, 30 KOs) is bringing hardware to the table.

-“That fight gotta happen,” Ellis explained to YSM Sports Media.
+“That fight gotta happen,” Ellis said to YSM Sports Media.
 “That was supposed to happen.
 Now he has three belts so it’s even better.”

 Recently,